VISIT OUR ART STORE ▶

 Paint Gum Arabic First for Stronger Paint Resistance

-I paint spots of Gum Arabic on paper and let them dry completely.
+They paint spots of Gum Arabic on paper and let them dry completely.
 It dries nearly clear, just a hint of yellow.
-Then, I paint over the top with watercolor.
+Then, they paint over the top with watercolor.

 What happens?
 The paint resists!
 The Gum Arabic acts like a barrier.